 Dr. Daniel Beck, Dallas, TX plastic surgeon, offers a variety of scar revision treatments to reduce the appearance of an unsightly scar.
 A scar is an area of tissue that reconnects a wound made from an injury or surgery.
 Scar revision treatment is a procedure designed to improve the appearance or function of an area on the body that is affected by an unsightly or large scar.
 Although scars cannot be completely removed, a skilled plastic surgeon may be able to reduce the scar in size or improve its visibility.
 The greater the damage to the skin, the worse the scar will look.
-The most obvious scars are the ones that develop to keloid, hypertrophic or contracture scars.

 Types of Scars